Schedule of Copyhold & Freehold Properties

 b) Richard Lambert has alienated to Thomas Butterfilde certain lands called Mopes which he held from the lord freely 24 October 1569.

 a) Acknowledgement by Mary Calton wife of Thomas Calton on inheriting from William Courtney that she holds 40 acres freely of the Manor at a quit rent of 10s a year.
-See transfer of copyhold property 37 of the same date.
+See transfer of copyhold property 37 of 16 October 1771.

 b) Acknowledgement of 13 December 1831 that Mary Carter who held 40 acres of land freely from the lord subject to an annual quit rent of 10s had died & the land has passed to her daughters Mary Anne Heron wife of John Heron of Carlisle Street, Soho Square, surveyor, Elizabeth Watts wife of William Watts of Berners Street, Oxford Street, ladies shoemaker & Rebecca Newcomb of Upper John Street, Fitzroy Square, widow.
 Tithe award parcels 401, 402, 403, 404, 405, & 422, owned by John Heron.
 Occupied by Rice Tyrrell.